Zelda's Adventure: Legacy

-In April 2023, indie developer, John Lay completed a port to the Nintendo Game Boy.
-The game was build using GB Studio and released on the indie game platform itch.io.
-In November 2024, an update was released adding color and quality of life improvements.
-On November 9, 2025, John Lay released version 2.0.0 as Zelda's Adventure DX designed to run on the Nintendo Game Boy Color.
+In April 2023, indie developer John Lay released an unofficial port of Zelda's Adventure for the Game Boy, made using GB Studio and published on itch.io.
+In November 2025, Lay released a major update for his fan demake (version 2.0.0), rebranding it as Zelda's Adventure DX.
+The update added colors, sound effects and compatibility with the Game Boy Color.